m4ttsch/omscs-notes-notes/operating-systems/distributed-shared-memory.md

 Regardless of which strategy we chose, when these methods get triggered depends on the consistency model for the shared state.

 ## DSM Architecture
-Let’s look at how a DSM system can be designed.
+Let's look at how a DSM system can be designed.

 This system consists of a number of nodes, each with their own physical memory.
 Each node may contribute only a portion of their physical memory towards the DSM system.
 The rest of the memory can be used for caching, replication or just local memory.